sozraheem/thesis_2025/README.md

 This repository contains the files that I have been working on for my BSc Thesis

 ## Contents
 `bsc_thesis_soz`: my bachelor's thesis.
 This is the updated version.
-Appendix A was missing in the first version and corrected.
+Some missing files, results, and mistakes were corrected.

 `ERP_analysis_code` includes the following files:
 - `experiments`: contains all experiments I have conducted on Block-Toeplitz LDA [1] (on data from [2]) prior to applying it on the real dataset